 As much as I appreciate their conclusions, Martimo et al. begin their paper with a whopper of another unjustified assumption, in the first sentence: “Heavy lifting at work increases the risk of back pain.”

-If that assumption isn’t correct, the entire discussion is virtually a moot point, isn’t it?
-And yet the authors support it with only a single reference to a 1999 paper published in an obscure journal, International Journal of Industrial Ergonomics3 … and that paper supports nothing of the kind.
-It does not show that “heavy lifting increases the risk of back pain.”4 It’s a bogus citation!
+If that assumption isn’t correct, the entire discussion is a moot point, right?
+And yet the authors support it with only a single reference to a 1999 paper published in an obscure journal, International Journal of Industrial Ergonomics10 … and that paper supports nothing of the kind.
+It does not show that “heavy lifting increases the risk of back pain.”11 It’s a bogus citation!
 I am not making this up.

 But that’s now ancient data in any case.
-Much more recently, a 2010 review concluded it’s “unlikely” that lifting was a cause of back pain in workers.12 A 2012 review found little to no evidence for any connection between back pain stooping over repeatedly or for long periods6 — a different angle on the same problem.
+Much more recently, a 2010 review concluded it’s “unlikely” that lifting was a cause of back pain in workers.12 A 2012 review found little to no evidence for any connection between back pain stooping over repeatedly or for long periods13 — a different angle on the same problem.
 Not enough reviews for you?
 Okay: a 2011 review of eight reviews “did not support” the conventional wisdom either.14

-None of this mean that no one will ever hurt their back lifting something at work, but obviously the connections is nowhere near as obvious as everyone assumes.
+None of this means that no one will ever hurt their back lifting something at work, but obviously the connection is nowhere near as obvious as everyone assumes.
 (Even the experts assumed it until quite recent history.)
 Likely there are major X factors.16

 There’s no real smoke around lifting, so there’s probably no back pain fire.

-Or… maybe not.
-Major recent reviews of the science have shown that there’s little or no prevention benefit to such belts in the workplace.1011 •sad trombone• Interestingly, even hard braces are amazingly ineffective at reducing the forces on the spine!12 See Spinal Fracture Bracing: My wife’s terrible accident, and a whirlwind tour of the science and biomechanics of her spine brace — fascinating topic.
+Interestingly, even hard braces are amazingly ineffective at reducing the forces on the spine!26 See Spinal Fracture Bracing and Fixation: My wife’s terrible accident, and a whirlwind tour of the science and biomechanics of her spine brace — fascinating topic.

 Supports, braces, and belts mostly just provide some novel sensory input that reinforces the idea of security and stability — a sensation-aided placebo.
 That is, you don’t just hope that it supports your back, it feels like it does.
 Unfortunately, this also strongly encourages the insidious idea that backs need stabilizing in the first place.
 And that’s how you lose The Mind Game in Low Back Pain.

 Obviously you can hurt yourself if you are reckless with heavy loads.
-And obviously technique does not for extreme loads — the kind of loads no one would ever be expected to deal with at work.
+And obviously technique does matter for extreme loads (the kind of loads no one would ever be expected to deal with at work).
 Strain hard enough and you will get a muscle strain (a tear), or worse.
-And although disc herniations may be less common and less serious and less related to lifting than people think, that doesn’t mean you want one.
+And although disc herniations may be less common and less serious and less related to either lifting or back pain than people think, that doesn’t mean you want one.

-But training for lifting technique is probably not important because heavy lifting itself probably does not actually increase the risk of back pain significantly in the first place — and so there’s no problem to solve with better technique.
+But training for lifting technique is probably not important because heavy lifting itself probably does not actually increase the risk of back pain significantly in the first place — and so there’s no problem to solve with better technique, and no evidence that there is even any way to significantly improve on our technique.
 Doubtless heavy lifting is at least a little bit of a factor in back pain, just not a major one — not the kind of factor that generates a nice clear statistical signal.

 Back pain that starts with a lifting trauma probably occurs less than most people think, and isn’t as severe, and when it does occur it probably often seems worse than it is due to the common problem of trigger points in back pain.